eaxlex/WordPress/readme.txt

 == Installation ==

-1. Upload the entire 'wp-mktr' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'mktr-wp' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==